sultanM1995/lock-free-event-bus/README.md

 - Topics contain 1+ partitions for horizontal scaling
 - Each partition backed by dedicated 16K MPSC queue
 - Round-robin or key-based event distribution across partitions
-- **Independent Queue Sets**: Each consumer group gets its own complete set of partition queues, enabling contention-free parallel consumption
+- **Independent Queue Sets**: Each consumer group gets its own copy of complete set of partition queues, enabling contention-free parallel consumption

 **📥 Consumption Layer**
 - Consumer groups subscribe to exactly one topic